 Death Note has inspired three live-action films, a TV drama series as well as a stage musical.
 The series has also inspired numerous copycat crimes outside of Japan.

 The manga was published in English by VIZ Media under the Shonen Jump Advanced imprint from October 10, 2005 and July 3, 2007 and again in 2-in-1 omnibuses (subtitled Black edition) from December 28, 2010 to November 1, 2011.
-There have been several more rereleases of the series: a special hardcover edition of the first volume was released on September 16, 2008 and a complete box set was released on October 7, 2008, which included a guidebook titled Death Note 13: How to Read.
-The series will be rereleased in a complete omnibus in August 2017.
+There have been several more rereleases of the series: a special hardcover edition of the first volume on September 16, 2008, a complete box set on October 7, 2008, which included a guidebook titled Death Note 13: How to Read, and a complete omnibus on September 5, 2017.
 It was also published in Brazil by Jbc from June 2007 to August 2008, and again in 2-in-1 edition (Black edition) from June 2013 to December 2013.
 It was published in Italy by Planet Manga from November 2006 to September 2008.